Economic Snapshot of Sub-Saharan Africa

 As commodity prices are expected to continue rising this year, exchange rates should stabilize or strengthen.
 Consequently, the analysts we surveyed this month expect regional inflation to fall to an average rate of 11.6% in 2017, which is up 0.2 percentage points from the previous month’s estimate.
 Going forward, inflationary pressures should continue to recede and inflation is projected to average 9.3% in 2018.

 5 years of Sub-Saharan Africa economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Sub-Saharan Africa Economic News

-In December, consumer prices in South Africa increased 0.40% from the previous month, which followed November’s 0.32% increase.
+In January, consumer prices in South Africa increased 0.60% from the previous month, which was up from the 0.40% increase in December.

 Consumer prices in Ghana increased 2.8% in January compared to the previous month, up significantly from December’s 0.9%.